Shuttle/Shuttle.Recall/README.md

 await processor.StopAsync();
 ```

+`IEventProcessor` also exposes a `Started` property, and implements `IDisposable`/`IAsyncDisposable`.

 ## EventEnvelope Properties

-The `EventEnvelope` class contains metadata about each event:
+The `EventEnvelope` class contains metadata about each event as it is persisted:

 | Property | Description |
 |----------|-------------|